ManimCommunity/manim/docs/source/guides/evaluation.rst

 Evaluate a scene without rendering
 ==================================

-Use :meth:`.Manager.evaluate` to run a scene's Python animation logic without producing pixels or media:
+Use :meth:`.Manager.evaluate` to inspect a scene's animation time and mobject state without rendering a movie.
+It runs the scene's animation steps, but skips frame drawing, encoding, and preview:

 .. code-block:: python